freecrap/centos7/README.md

-# centos7
+# CentOS 7 for applications

-Customized CentOS 7 docker image
+Customized CentOS 7 docker image with built-in Ruby, Node and dev headers.